Installation

 cmake ..

-Once camke generates the cache variables, the variables need not be set again, unless you delete the build directory.
-In autoconf/automake, you can choose the compiler by changing the FC and F77 flags before configure:
+Once cmake generates the cache variables, the variables need not be set again, unless you delete the build directory.

 External Libraries